sessionstar/oopsla20-artifact/README.md

 }
 ```

-- Usability warning:  Our current implementation is not very user friendly.
-  Many errors are reported with a full stack trace -- you may find a basic
+- Usability warning:  Some user errors are reported with a full stack trace --
-  error message at the top of the trace.
+  you may find a basic error message at the top of the trace.
 - To match our RMPST in the paper, choices must be **directed**: this means the
   initial messages inside each choice case must be sent from the choice subject
   (the `at` role) to the *same* role in all cases.